-Not only does it save major cash, but by getting off the beaten path I discover some of the loveliest and most isolated spots available.
-Camping for free can take a bit more effort, but leads to adventure far and wide.
+Not only does it save major cash, but by getting off the beaten path you will discover some of the loveliest and most isolated spots available.
+Camping for free can take a bit more effort but leads to adventure far and wide.

 Primitive, Dispersed Camping

-Dispersed camping is not about luxurious amenities.
-It is about beautiful natural places, camping in an area that is not a designated campground.
+Dispersed camping (also called wild camping, boondocking, or dry camping) is not about luxurious amenities.
+It is about beautiful natural places and camping in an area that is not a designated campground.

 Imagine driving into the forest, turning down a dusty dirt road, and discovering a spot right in the wilds with no camp noise, bathrooms, or showers.

 However, you’ll need to do a bit of extra planning.
-Make sure to bring everything you need — most importantly plenty of water.
-Since there is no way to reserve a dispersed camp spot, plan to arrive with plenty of daylight.
+Make sure to bring everything you need – most importantly, plenty of water.
+Because there is no way to reserve a dispersed camp spot, plan to arrive with plenty of daylight.